 Data Privacy Officers contact details and responsible regulator

-If you have any questions or suggestions about this privacy statement or about how we use your personal data, please contact our data privacy officer:
+If you have any questions or suggestions about this privacy statement or about how we use your personal data, please contact us at:

 Please let us know if you are unhappy with how we use your personal data.
-One of our data privacy officer will respond to your complaint within 30 days.
+We will respond to your complaint within 30 days.

 If you are not satisfied with the way we handled your complaint, you may refer your complaint to your local data protection regulator.
 For example, in Canada this is the Office of the Privacy Commissioner.
 For a complete list of data protection regulators within the European Union, please visit this site.